dojt/dojt.github.io/docs/storage/Blacklists/blacklist.md

    airport.
 I expect they'll either not "accept my offer" or they'll propose I buy it for 2⨉ the amount, in either case, this has ruined my ability to arrive at my destination with at a reasonable cost.

+   If they accept my booking later than 4h before departure, I'll have to sue them.
+I'll win, but it's a pain in the ass.